peter-l5/SH1107/README.md

     display.text('driver', 0, 8, 1)
     display.show()
 ```
 See example code for further details and usage demonstrations of other methods.
+(The example code was written for 128x128 displays and has only been partially adapted for 64x128 displays.)

 ### Example (SPI)

 Example code for SPI is included in the repository.
+(The code was written for 128x128 displays
+and has only been partially adapted for 64x128 displays.)

 ## Tested displays